ray-project/ray/doc/using-ray-on-a-large-cluster.md

 # Using Ray on a large cluster

 Deploying Ray on a cluster currently requires a bit of manual work.
-The instructions here make use of parallel ssh commands which you can use to execute commands and scripts on many machines simultaneously.
+The instructions here illustrate how to use parallel ssh commands to simplify the process of running commands and scripts on many machines simultaneously.

 ## Booting up a cluster on EC2